Bloomington Sacred Harp

 The best way to learn more about Sacred Harp singing is to experience it in person…All-day or multi-day singing conventions, with traditional potluck “dinner on the grounds” at noon, are the core of the Sacred Harp tradition…Some conventions have been meeting in the same or nearby location for 150 years or more. – fasola.org

 Our local group here in Bloomington, Indiana now hosts two “All Day Singing” events.
 Learn more here.
 If you’d like to get connected with some of us, join our Facebook group, Bloomington Shape Notes, and feel free to ask any questions.
-Our local singings are held on the 2nd and 4th Tuesday of each month from 7-9 PM in the lower level of the Fairview Methodist Church.
-Park in the lot on the north side of the building and enter through the lower level doors on the southeast side of the building.
+We meet on the 2nd and 4th Tuesday (and 5th Tuesday if there is one) of each month from 7pm-9pm at the blue house on the corner of 6th and Jackson – address is 520 W 6th St, Bloomington, Indiana.
+Look for the orange sign at the gate and enter in the back door off Jackson Street.

 Leave a Reply